package-url/purl-spec/README.rst

     type:namespace/name@version?qualifiers#subpath

 - **type**: the package "type" or package "protocol" such as maven, npm, nuget, gem, pypi, etc.

 - **namespace**: such as a Maven groupid, a Docker image owner, a GitHub user or organization.

 - **name**: the name of the package.
 - **version**: the version of the package.
 - **qualifiers**: extra qualifying data for a package such as an OS, architecture, a distro, etc.
 - **subpath**: extra subpath within a package, relative to the package root.

-Parts are designed such that a `purl` is forms a hierarchy of parts from the most significant on the left left to the least significant parts to the right.
+Parts are designed such that a `purl` is built of a hierarchy of parts from the most significant on the left left to the least significant parts to the right.

 A `purl` must NOT contain a URL Authority i.e. there is no support for `username`, `password`, `host` and `port` parts.
 A `namespace` segment may sometimes look like a `host` but its interpretation is specific to a `type`.

 Some `purl` examples